fluttercommunity/plus_plugins/CONTRIBUTING.md

 Please also enable **“Allow edits by maintainers”**, this will help to speed-up the review process as well.

+> [!TIP]
+> Ensure the PR description is filled correctly and the markdown looks correctly.

 ### 5.6 Now be patient :)